M-Mikran-Sandhu/DBMS-Practice/README.md

 ## Installation and Setup

 1.  **Prerequisites:**
-    * [List any software or dependencies that need to be installed before running the project.
-For example:]
+    * List software or dependencies that need to be installed before running the project:
         * Java Development Kit (JDK) 8 or higher ☕
         * MySQL Server 5.7 or higher 🐬
         * [Any other dependencies]
 2.  **Installation Steps:**
-    * [Provide detailed, step-by-step instructions on how to install and set up the project.
+    * Step-by-step instructions on how to install and set up the project.
 Include commands ⌨️, file paths 📂, and any necessary configurations.
-For example:]
         1. Clone the repository: `git clone https://github.com/your-username/your-repo-name.git` ⬇️
         2. Navigate to the project directory: `cd your-repo-name` 🚶‍♀️
         3. Install dependencies (if any): `[e.g., pip install -r requirements.txt (for Python), mvn install (for Java/Maven)]` ⚙️